voxeet/comms-app-react-native-videocall/KNOWN-ISSUES.md

 * Edges cases are not handled properly, such as mic/camera permission and no network.
 * Sometimes camera and mic do not work after re-joining the meeting.

 Not all the issues are listed there.
-They include

 * Individual device or model-specified issues
 * Minor and edge case issues